fericlab/mt-condensates/README.md

 5. OpenCV-Python (< 5 minutes): https://pypi.org/project/opencv-python/#installation-and-usage

 ### Distance and Nearest Neighbor Pipeline (< 5 minutes):
-  - Download the .py files in the folders titled "Fig 1 and 2" and "Fig 3"
+  - Download the .py files in the folders titled "Fig 1 and 2 and Fig 3".
   - Download the .py files in the folder titled "Parikh_Fig1_Extended_Fig1"
   - Download the .py files in the folder titled "Parikh_Fig2_Extended_Fig2"
   - Place all .py files in one folder
   - Create a new folder inside the overall folder titled "testimage"
   - Download demo image in .czi format, or place an experimentally derived .czi image in the "testimage" folder

 ## Demo: Running the Distance and Nearest Neighbor pipeline

-### Instructions
+### Instructions (Fig 1 and 2)
   - Open the file titled "distNNRunningScript20Apr25_d_5um_20251119" in an IDE
   - In the variable titled "directory" modify the statement of the variable to reflect the file path of "testimage" folder (the statement should look something like {r'C:\...\testimage'} for windows or {r'/.../testimage'} for macOS)
   - In the variable titled "zHeight" modify the statement to reflect the distance between z-slices in microns (for our demo image, the distance between subsequent z-slices is 0.130um or 130nm)